 Since wood ash is alkaline, it can help neutralize poop odors when sprinkled throughout a chicken coop.
 The same principle applies to baking soda when used around the home or to keep odors out of refrigerators.

-Fire ashes also help prevent parasites that could otherwise be a nuisance in the chicken coop and on the farm.
+Fire ashes may also help discourage some parasites that could otherwise be a nuisance in the chicken coop and on the farm.

 10. Ant Repellent